SELF GUIDED AUDIO TOURS HAWAII

 Make a quick stop for some snacks.
 If you’re looking for some ono mini pies with Hawaiian flavors like coconut cream or macadamia nut with pineapple, check out Leoda’s Kitchen and Pie Shop.

-This spot also has sandwiches, salads, and burgers as well.
+This local shop has sandwiches, salads, and burgers as well.

-Next to Leoda’s is the Olowalu general store which has
+Next to Leoda’s is the Olowalu General Store, which offers:

 • snacks